 But I get that you might have the same fear of yeast that I once had.
-Yeast kinda sorta has a mind of its own – and we’ll talk more about that soon – but I feel so strongly about homemade bread that I don’t think yeast should stand in your way.
+Yeast kinda sorta has a mind of its own, but I feel so strongly about homemade bread that I don’t think yeast should stand in your way.

 - There is no kneading.
 In fact, kneading ruins the bread.
 Awesome news for the soon-to-be yeast-loving crowd.

 - The first rise is overnight.
 While you sleep.
 High five for schedule-friendly.

 - Each recipe makes just one small loaf, which is technically what the “artisan” movement is.
 Buh-bye mass-produced rectangle loaves.
 Hello, beautiful round loaves of deliciousness.

 - This recipe calls for using a dutch oven (I have this one), but you don’t have to have one specifically.
 A large pot with an ovenproof lid will work.

 - With one minor change, these loaves can become bread bowls.
 Awesomesauce.
 (See below!)

 I must say, I think this is the easiest no-knead bread.
 Not only are you able to make delicious artisan loaves that you don’t have to knead.
 You only need a few ingredients to make it!
 Easy on the budget and easy on time!

 - Water.
 Every bread recipe needs liquid.
 Water is the best for this recipe.